hmslima/sambahsacompletegrammar/sambahsa-en.md

 I'll teach you how to use the pronoun “sien” after I teach you the verbs”.

-We may combine these pronouns with the declinations in order to translate that situations when we use the preposition “of” with some possessive pronouns.
+We may combine these pronouns with the declensions in order to translate that situations when we use the preposition “of” with some possessive pronouns.

 **… of my men –** … mienen wirs {miEnën wirs}